gotoronto/rnd-workshop/exercise_2/README.md

 ==========

 # Goal
-This exercise teaches you how to write a class.
-You will refactor the solution of exercise 1 into a class.
+This exercise teaches you how to write a struct.
+You will refactor the solution of exercise 1 into a struct.

 # Task
-Implement a class called `URLSet` in `url_set.go`.
-The class will have one method `Add`, you are welcome to copy and modify the code you write in exercise 1.
+Implement a struct called `URLSet` in `url_set.go`.
+The struct will have one method `Add`, you are welcome to copy and modify the code you write in exercise 1.

 To run the test:
 ```